 Unwanted frizz is accidental, it is there not because you intended for it to be there, but because your curls or coils are longing for care.
 Beautiful frizz is a purposeful, desired fullness and whimsy of wind-blown strands.

 The most popular causes of unwanted frizzy hair among natural, or curly haired people are:

 Brittle or dehydrated hair can result in unpredictable and fractured strands.
 Coils are crying out for the moisture they deserve and will reach unbelievable heights to access it.

 When curls become vulnerable, damaged hair arises as a warning sign where unhealthy hair can be nourished back to health with hydration and a possible trim.
 Heat or chemical damage, dry environments, and hash ingredients can result in damage.

-Whether from a cotton pillowcase or dry strands rubbing against each other, friction can cause cuticles to rise up which results in static, tangling, and ultimately breakage.
+Whether from a cotton pillowcase or dry strands rubbing against each other, friction can cause cuticles to rise up which results in static, tangling, and ultimately natural hair breakage.

 Humidity in the environment can lead to either your best hair day or your worst.
 If your curls are high porosity or happen to be damaged, the humid moisture will flow in quickly but it will also leave quickly, resulting in dry hair.
-Allowing your curls to completely dry with a deep conditioner or moisturizing styler before stepping out in the humidity will ensure definition and prevent excess moisture in the air from altering your desired style.
+Allowing your curls to completely dry with high porosity hair products such as a deep leave-in conditioner for curly hair or moisturizing styler before stepping out in the humidity will ensure definition and prevent excess moisture in the air from altering your desired style.